sandeepraju/blockchain/NOTES.md

 - How do we get peer list?
 - How to seed the network? -- can there be only one node?! who starts the genesis block and coinbase transaction.
-- HTTP API (in lieu of Bitcoin RPC)?
 - How do we persist the blockchain to disk? (periodic backups?)
 - Proof of work?
 - Signing & Checksum